-There are many issues today that encourage polarization of the different racial groups and leave no room for dialogue on a human level, with no exchanges on experiences that people value.
-Dialogue which if entered into, without prejudice and condemnation of the other, shows that we all share similar values and want to pursue a meaningful life.
-The Humanitas project brings together women and young people from different racial and cultural backgrounds to discuss the important circles of life through food (such as marriage, child birth, funerals).
+The Humanitas project brings together women from different racial and cultural backgrounds to discuss the important circles of life through food.
 Women play a very important role in families and communities.
-They mold the lives of young children, influence the type of adults they become.
+They mould the lives of young children and influence the type of adults they become.
 Thus engaging with them, will help create a positive reaction to the diversity of ‘differences’ and ‘otherness’ we find in our society today.

 The Helping Hand Project